-H. Vacation time may not be carried forward into a new calendar year unless required by local law.

-I. An Employee who has a change in status during a calendar year reducing his or her vacation eligibility (e.g. regular full time to part-time, or regular part-time to part-time) shall retain, for that calendar year only, the number of unused weeks of vacation granted in the Employee's prior status.
-Such retained weeks shall be granted based upon the Employee's current weekly schedule and shall be paid based on the Employee's average hours worked over the fourteen weeks immediately preceding the vacation.

-J. California Vacation and Personal Day Accrual Cap.
-Employees in California shall be subject to an annual cap on accrual of vacation and personal days set at 175% of the employee's single-year annual allotment as set forth in this Article and Article VIII.
+- G. Vacation time may not be carried forward into a new calendar year unless required by local law or as provided in the Company's published vacation policy or employee handbook. - H. An Employee who has a change in status during a calendar year reducing his or her vacation eligibility (e.g. regular full time to part-time, or regular part-time to part-time) shall retain, for that calendar year only, the number of unused weeks of vacation granted in the Employee's prior status.
+Such retained weeks shall be granted based upon the Employee's current weekly schedule and shall be paid based on the Employee's average hours worked over the fourteen weeks immediately preceding the vacation. - I. California Vacation and Personal Day Accrual Cap.
+Employees in California shall be subject to an annual cap on accrual of vacation and personal days set at 175% of the Employee's single-year annual allotment as set forth in this Article and Article VIII.
 Employees at the cap shall not accrue additional vacation or personal days until their total accrual falls below the cap.